Port Morien: Fishing

 Alongside the mining industry, the fishing industry also grew.
 Over time, the village has become dependent on lobster fishing as its main resource.
 In 2000, the lobster fleet consisted of 47 boats.
 There has been a fish-processing plant operating at the harbour continuously by one family since 1941.
-There is also a boat-building business in town.
+There is also a boatbuilding business in town.

 Organizations and clubs

 There are many active organizations and clubs in the Port Morien community.
 They include: a Royal Canadian Legion branch, a development association, a volunteer fire department, Girl Guides of Canada, a camera club, a community fair committee, a women's institute, an acting group, a wildlife association, a youth sports league, and a walking club.
-There are also three churches: St John’s United Church, St. Mary’s Roman Catholic Church, and St. Paul’s Anglican Church.
+There are also three churches: St John's United Church, St. Mary's Roman Catholic Church, and St. Paul's Anglican Church.

 Although there is currently no active group, Port Morien was the site of the first Boy Scout troop in North America, founded in 1908 by William Glover, the chief book keeper of the North Atlantic Colliery.